polterguy/phosphorusfive/plugins/p5.events/README.md

 You can of course extend this as you see fit, and for instance count "all *[add]* invocations" in your Active Events, and so on.
 This allows you to acquire really rich and detailed meta-data information, about your dynamically created Active Events, in your system.
 To a much higher extent, than what most other programming languages allows you to do.

+p5.lambda is extremely "Agile" and "dynamic" in nature.

 ### Listing all Active Events in your system